sally2015/FesHelper/README.md

 - click the extensions button (lowest square icon in the editor), and type in FesHelper, select the one by sdras

 ## Snippets
-- Temlate: Components start with wb, you can try yourself by typing wb
+- Temlate: Components start with `wb`, you can try yourself by typing wb
-- Script: Fes instance api start with fes$, you can try yourself by typing fes$
+- Script: Fes instance api start with `fes$`, you can try yourself by typing fes$
 - ![logo](./src/images/demo.gif)

 ## Contributing